 Priority bills

-Some bills are called priorities because the impact of not paying them is greater.
+Some bills are priorities because the impact of not paying them are greater.

 • Council tax